Hafid-Davila/Hafid-Davila/README.md

 <!--
 **Hafid-Davila/Hafid-Davila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-*I’m currently working on ...
+*I’m currently working on LaunchX Developer Training at Innovacción Virtual Program powered by Microsoft*

 Here are some ideas to get you started: